sagemath/trac_to_gh/Issue 3944.md

 # Issue 3944: replace "sage -upgrade" by "sage -expert_upgrade" and upgrade() by "expert_upgrade()"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3944

 Original creator: was